DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/projects/stereo.md

 title: "Project 2"
 ---

-Your assignment this week is to create a stereo playback piece.
-Consider the materials and placement of your speakers.
-With two speakers, consider how trajectories and movement influence the music.
+Record something using stereo microphone techniques and the zoom binaural recorder.
+Compare the results.

 You _must_ document your piece and submit it by email before the start of class.
 Some of you will show your documentation in class.
 _Bonus points for submitting a score alongside your documentation._